xfdingustc/cwac-camera/README.markdown

 The main demo app adds a `SeekBar` and `VerticalSeekBar` to control zoom levels, so you can see how this is used.

+Note that some devices lie about their zoom capabilities.
+For example, the Motorola RAZR i's front-facing camera apparently does not support zoom, where `getMaxZoom()` still returns a positive value.
+`doesZoomReallyWork()` on your `CameraFragment` or `CameraView` will return `false` if zoom is known to be broken for the current camera on the current device.
+In this case, do not zoom, or your code may go "boom".

 ### Camera? #FAIL

 If `getCameraId()` of your `CameraHost` returns a negative value, `CameraView`